yun-long/yun-long.github.io/content/publication/song-2024-rss/index.md

 abstract: This work represents the first demonstration of using differentiable simulation for controlling a real quadruped robot.

 # Summary.
 An optional shortened abstract.
-summary: To the best of our knowledge, this work represents the first demonstration of using differentiable simulation for controlling a real quadruped robot.
+summary: This work represents the first demonstration of using differentiable simulation for controlling a real quadruped robot.

 tags: []